1More Dual Driver ANC

 Don’t get me wrong, the neckband is flexible, and it looks like it could withstand some force.
 The carrying pouch just doesn’t give me as much confidence as, say, a more rigid case would when it’s mixed in with other items in a backpack or suitcase.

-That brings me to what I see as an inevitable design flaw with this style of headphone — they just won’t have the portability or ergonomic footprint that so many people have come to enjoy with
+That brings me to what I see as an inevitable design flaw with this style of headphone — they just won’t have the portability or ergonomic footprint that so many people have come to enjoy with true wireless earbuds.
+There’s a lot the Dual Driver ANC can offer between their features, audio quality, and price point.
+You just have to be able to make do with something a little more prominent in order to enjoy those traits.

 The previous model in this series of 1More headphones, the Dual Driver BT ANC, offered a paltry 7 hours of playback time for either calls or music.
 It was clearly a weak point, and it’s safe to say 1More addressed it.